-The learner should be able to act out a role in a scene, which is shared with peers as an audience, and then reflect on their performance.
+The learner should be able to act out a role in a scene, which is shared with an audience.

 Materials

 Sample passage from student's favorite story book, or use "The Cloud," which is listed in the instructional resources below.